NatalieWolfe/Recipes/Lunch/Spanish Rice.md

     to taste.
  6. Bring to a boil and then stir and cover.
  7. Bake in oven until rice is tender, about 25 minutes.
- 8. Uncover and fluff the rice, let stand for 5 minutes before serving.
+ 8. Uncover and fluff the rice while adding the juice from 1 lime.
+Let stand for 5 minutes before serving.